jorisroovers/casa/README.md

 # Setup Details
 ## Hardware

-I host the whole stack on a [2011 Macbook Pro](https://support.apple.com/kb/SP619?locale=en_US) with a 2.7GHz dual-core i7 and 8GB of memory running Ubuntu 17.10.
+I host the whole stack on a [2011 Macbook Pro](https://support.apple.com/kb/SP619?locale=en_US) with a 2.7GHz dual-core i7 and 8GB of memory running Ubuntu.
 While the machine can easily handle the load, I expect that at some point I'll replace it with something that is more suited for running 24x7 - I have some concerns about fire safety with the Macbook's built-in battery.

 Here's a list of home-automation gear I currently have around my house: